Mass chromatogram

 A mass chromatogram is a representation of mass spectrometry data as a chromatogram, where the x-axis represents time and the y-axis represents signal intensity.
 The source data contains mass information; however, it is not graphically represented in a mass chromatogram in favor of visualizing signal intensity versus time.
 The most common use of this data representation is when mass spectrometry is used in conjunction with some form of chromatography, such as in liquid chromatography–mass spectrometry or gas chromatography–mass spectrometry.
 In this case, the x-axis represents retention time, analogous to any other chromatogram.
 The y-axis represents signal intensity or relative signal intensity.
 There are many different types of metrics that this intensity may represent, depending on what information is extracted from each mass spectrum.

-Total ion current (TIC) chromatogram
+Total ion current chromatogram (TICC)

-The total ion current (TIC) chromatogram represents the summed intensity across the entire range of masses being detected at every point in the analysis.
+The total ion current chromatogram (TICC) represents the summed intensity across the entire range of masses being detected at every point in the analysis.
 The range is typically several hundred mass-to-charge units or more.
-In complex samples, the TIC chromatogram often provides limited information as multiple analytes elute simultaneously, obscuring individual species.
+In complex samples, the TICC often provides limited information as multiple analytes elute simultaneously, obscuring individual species.

 Base peak chromatogram

-The base peak chromatogram is similar to the TIC chromatogram, however it monitors only the most intense peak in each spectrum.
+The base peak chromatogram is similar to the TICC, however it monitors only the most intense peak in each spectrum.
 This means that the base peak chromatogram represents the intensity of the most intense peak at every point in the analysis.
 Base peak chromatograms often have a cleaner look and thus are more informative than TIC chromatograms because the background is reduced by focusing on a single analyte at every point.